 The team is continually hunting down bugs to fix and processes to optimize.

-Last week we introduced an exciting integration with the crypto-collectible game, Etheremon.
-Their team is going to be piloting our developer SDK while building out the Etheremon integration for Decentraland.
+Last week we introduced an exciting integration with the crypto-collectible game, Ethermon.
+Their team is going to be piloting our developer SDK while building out the Ethermon integration for Decentraland.
 We plan for this to be the first of many crypto-collectible game and dApp integrations, and are excited to start putting tools into the hands of other developers interested in creating content for Decentraland.

 Designing Genesis City: Korean and Chinese Translations!